The History of Underground Oil Tanks in Virginia

 Prior to World War II, homes across Virginia relied heavily on coal for heating.
+Thus thousands of underground oil tanks were installed in Virginia.
 This method, while providing warmth, presented significant drawbacks.
 Coal produced substantial amounts of dust, leading to messy conditions and demanding frequent maintenance, such as the regular removal of ash from furnaces.
 Moreover, the emissions generated by burning coal, which included carbon dioxide, sulfur dioxide, nitrogen oxides, heavy metals, and particulate matter, posed a considerable threat to air quality and public health.

 The Appeal of Heating Oil